dotnet/docs/docs/csharp/language-reference/attributes/nullable-analysis.md

 ms.date: 04/14/2020
 description: These attributes are interpreted by the compiler to provide better static analysis for nullable and non-nullable reference types.
 ---
-# Reserved attributes contribute to the compiler's null state static analysis.
+# Reserved attributes contribute to the compiler's null state static analysis

 In a nullable context, the compiler performs static analysis of code to determine the null state of all reference type variables: